-Some methods of gamification were used in marketing even before the creation of the term “gamification”.
-The most vivid and successful example is McDonald’s Monopoly back in 1987.
-The client when buying certain goods received a ticket of some colour.
+Some methods of gamification were used in marketing even before the creation of the term “gamification.”
+The most vivid and successful example was McDonald’s Monopoly back in 1987.
+The client, when buying certain goods, received a ticket of some color.
 Each ticket was part of the game board.
-The purpose of the monopoly was to collect all the pieces of the same colour and get rewarded.
-In 2010, McDonald’s admitted this promotion as a key driving force for sales, and in 2013, CBS News reported that Monopoly marketing strategy had a positive impact on its annual profit.
+The purpose of the monopoly was to collect all the pieces of the same color and get rewarded.
+In 2010, McDonald’s admitted this promotion was a key driving force for sales, and in 2013, CBS News reported that the Monopoly marketing strategy had a positive impact on its annual profit.

-For example, when you download the application of some cafe, you will have 10 scores on your account, which are equal to the free dessert.
+For example, when you download the application of some cafe, you will have 10 scores on your account, equal to the free dessert.
 That is, just for downloading the application, the client receives a dessert for free.
-Everyone understands that nothing prevents a person to delete this application after his second visit.
+Everyone understands that nothing prevents a person from deleting this application after his second visit.
 The company has already won because the person made +1 visit.
-And, most likely, he will leave this application somewhere in a distant folder on the last desktop of a smartphone, because of realizing that cafe made a present for him for such simple action.
+And, most likely, he will leave this application somewhere in a distant folder on the last desktop of a smartphone because of realizing that cafe made a present for him for such simple action.
 Suddenly something else will be presented.
-And here’s another, but an already bigger victory for the company.
+And here’s another, but an already bigger, victory for the company.
 You get a place for free advertising and a direct marketing strike right into the mind of the buyer.

 It was one of the simplest examples of the introduction of gamification in the marketing strategy.
-Now let’s consider in greater detail causes of what is happening.
-Why and how gamification works and will work in the future?
+Now let’s consider in greater detail the causes of what is happening.
+Why and how gamification works, and will it work in the future?

 The Quintessence of a Broad Concept of Gamification

-So, gamification is the use of game elements in a non-gaming context to drive user engagement, loyalty and motivation.
-Games are one of the most effective behaviouristic stimulus and anyone can enjoy games if the company give the worthy reason to do so.
+So, gamification is the use of game elements in a non-gaming context to drive user engagement, loyalty, and motivation.
+Games are one of the most effective behaviouristic stimuli, and anyone can enjoy games if the company gives a worthy reason to do so.
 Send a dull message that a customer has won is an outdated marketing ploy.
 There must be some kind of benefit.
 It can be short-term or long-term, can be mixed, cumulative, and many other variations.
 It depends on the specialists’ imagination and the company’s capabilities.

 5 Essential Points to Create Gamification

 1. The first marketer commandment – know your audience.
 If you skip this step, all subsequent actions will not yield results under any circumstances.
-Analyze your audience, think what they might be interested in and what not.
-People of different ages, generations, genders and geographical location are interested in different things or a different presentation of these things, which is important.
-Do not try to chase the largest audience, hope for the theory of probability that the chances of sales will be higher.
+Analyze your audience.
+Think about what they might be interested in and what not.
+People of different ages, generations, genders, and geographical locations are interested in different things or a different presentation of these things, which is important.
+Do not try to chase the largest audience.
+Hope for the theory of probability that the chances of sales will be higher.

 Also, remember that you will need to implement analytic tools.
 It is not necessary to introduce a huge number of analytical tools.
-Will be better to choose only the most necessary applications and focus on them.
-We present you the most effective and convenient assistants: App Analytics, Singular, Adjust, Criteo, Branch.
+It will be better to choose only the most necessary applications and focus on them.
+We present you with the most effective and convenient assistants: App Analytics, Singular, Adjust, Criteo, Branch.

 Notably, they will help you to gather information to understand accurately the specifications of your type of customers.
 If you already have a finished product, or customers already use it, do not worry that you did not have time with gamification.
 Elements of gamification can be introduced into an already finished product.
 As easy as developing a completely new one.

 2. You have already decided what type of game suits your business.
-And it does not matter if these are arcades, simulators or the most common quizzes, maybe a strategy or even an action game.
-Now the main thing is not overdo, and not to make instead of the system of game mechanisms – the whole game, which only an experienced gamer can figure out.
+And it does not matter if these are arcades, simulators, or the most common quizzes, maybe a strategy or even an action game.
+Now the main thing is not to overdo it and not to make instead of the system of game mechanisms – the whole game, which only an experienced gamer can figure out.
 Do not over-complicate your creation.

 A good example of how not to make an application is Nimses.
-Its essence is to accumulate nims, points, which are given for the time spent in the application.
-The developers promise, that in the future it will be possible to use them as cryptocurrency and pay for real goods.
-This application not only can not support the involvement of the client for a long time, but there are problems with registration and first steps in the application.
-The application is so complicated with the help of extra philosophical ideas and it is completely unclear how to use it.
+Its essence is to accumulate nims (points) that are given for the time spent in the application.
+The developers promise that it will be possible to use them as cryptocurrency and pay for real goods in the future.
+This application not only can not support the involvement of the client for a long time but there are problems with registration and first steps in the application.
+The application is so complicated with the help of extra philosophical ideas, and it is completely unclear how to use it.
 Experts recognize that the idea was excellent, but the execution just put an end to the whole product.

 After all, the easier it is for the client, the better will be its attitude to the company.
-The less he spends the effort and time to sort out the game – the more likely he will stay with company longer.
+The less he spends effort and time sorting out the game – the more likely he will stay with the company longer.
 Remember about the precious attention of the client, which can dissipate when your game creates an impasse for him/her.
-All mechanisms should be developed according to the principle of the “golden mean”.
-A game must be simple, but at the same time interesting and difficult to keep a client’s attention longer and not lose it.
+All mechanisms should be developed according to the principle of the “golden mean.”
+A game must be simple but at the same time interesting and difficult to keep a client’s attention longer and not lose it.

 3. The next step is to determine what benefits the customer will receive from interacting with the product.
-Here you must be sure that the company honestly provide these awards.
-Pledge and not to fulfil the promise – not the best option for the development of marketing strategy.
+Here you must be sure that the company honestly provides these awards.
+Pledge and not fulfill the promise – not the best option for the development of a marketing strategy.
 It can be any type of your products, souvenirs, a new sample that has not entered the market yet, advanced ordering and delivery options, and even communication with a prominent company specialist.
 This list may be endless.
 It all depends on the capabilities of the company and the prowess of your marketers and UI/UX specialists.
-If you have doubts about them, then we will gladly provide ours, who will surprise you.
+If you have doubts about them, then we will gladly provide ours, which will surprise you.

-4. Gamification mechanisms should be so good that it can alleviate unpleasant tasks or the pressure of advertising on the client.
-Give the customer some fun thanks to your brand.
+4. Gamification mechanisms should be so good that they can alleviate unpleasant tasks or the pressure of advertising on the client.
+Give the customer some fun, thanks to your brand.
 For example, not many people like to keep their budget.
-But if it looks visually pleasing and you are given a score for which you can drink lemonade for free in a cafe for successful budget management. this is a completely different thing.
+But if it looks visually pleasing and you are given a score for which you can drink lemonade for free in a cafe for successful budget management.
+This is a completely different thing.
 Do you know a person who loves to study boring information about corporate rules for whole days and watch uninteresting videos for work, and then take tests?
-But with bright application that will show the rating table of all your colleagues and the top ten best-handed will be awarded a prize – a trip to the historic city – it’s really isn’t the same.
+But with a bright application that will show the rating table of all your colleagues and the top ten best-handed will be awarded a prize – a trip to the historic city – it really isn’t the same.

 The Bottom Line

-Compared to other, more traditional marketing tools, gamification can be an innovative platform for incorporating brand messages, promotions and developing brand trust.
-It can work on almost any product or service, and it can be adapted to any budget and any time.
-Companies can play at practically any stage of customer interaction, including websites, loyalty programs, marketing campaigns and the online brand community.
+Compared to other, more traditional marketing tools, gamification can be an innovative platform for incorporating brand messages, promotions, and developing brand trust.
+It can work on almost any product or service and be adapted to any budget and at any time.
+Companies can play at practically any stage of customer interaction, including websites, loyalty programs, marketing campaigns, and the online brand community.

-Like everything else, gamification can be done well or maybe bad.
+Like everything else, gamification can be done well or maybe worse.
 To avoid bad gamification, always approach this in strategically way.
 Softengi can show how your product may look good at once.